tetherto/lib-wallet/example/README.md

-# 🐚  Seashell CLI Wallet  Application
+# 🐚  Seashell Wallet Demo

 The wallet library comes with an example wallet running on 3 platforms
 - [Node.js](https://nodejs.org/)